 “At the cost of her own growth, I imagine,” he replied.

-“Far better to lose sight of yourself from the eyes of others than to do so from your own head, I think,” she said, thinking.
-“We can be persuaded to wear glasses, but yours would be a loss you might not soon forget.
+“Far better to lose sight of yourself from the eyes of others than to do so from your own head,” she said, thinking.
+“We can be persuaded to wear glasses, but yours would be a loss you might never forget.
 It will eat at her from the inside until there is nothing left.”

 “But true.
 You know this.
 You do not fight darkness with darkness.
 Only light repels the dark.”